In Brazil, we work in three areas:

 Turiaçu and Araribóia Indigenous Lands Mosaic

-Area.
-The Turiaçu and Araribóia Indigenous Lands Mosaic is located in the frontier between the states of Maranhão and Pará, in the Brazilian Amazon (Figure 1).
-With 1.9 M hectares this territory is managed by almost 11,000 indigenous people.
+The Turiaçu and Araribóia Indigenous Lands Mosaic is located in the frontier between the states of Maranhão and Pará, in the Brazilian Amazon

 Lago Grande Agroextractive Reserve

-Area.
-With an area of 250,000 hectares and almost 6,600 inhabitants, the Lago Grande Agroextractive Reserve (LGAR) is located in the western region of state of Pará in the Brazilian Amazon (Figure 2).
-This area is on the intersection of important protected areas including the Taparajós-Arapiuns Extractive Reserve, Tapajós National Forest, and territories of indigenous people whom have claimed recognition of their property rights over their ancestral territories.
+The Lago Grande Agroextractive Reserve (LGAR) is located in the western region of state of Pará in the Brazilian Amazon.
+This area is on the intersection of important protected areas including the Taparajós-Arapiuns Extractive Reserve and the Tapajós National Forest.

 Karipuna Indigenous Land

 The Karipuna Indigenous Land is a territory of 153,000 hectares located in the state of Rondônia.
 Rondônia is one of the most affected states by deforestation in the Brazilian Amazon.